tech-cow/blockmaster/README.md

 #### Step 5: Let's implement `new_block()`, `new_transaction()` and `hash()`

 `new_block()`
-Time to actually implements some behaviors how our Blockchain would work.
+Time to actually implement some behaviors for our Blockchain.
-Recall from Step 2 on how a Block looks like, we will build new blocks based on the same model following a few rules:
+Recall from Step 2 on what a Block looks like.
+We will build new blocks based on the same model following a few rules:
 1. Increment `index` as we go
-2. Pass in current time, here we are using a function from `time` package to get real-life timestamp
+2. Pass in current time.
+We use a function from `time` package to get real-life timestamp
-3. Pass in `transactions` using our `transactions()` method
+3. Pass in `transactions` any transactions stored in `self.current_transactions`
-4. Erase value inside of `self.current_transactions` array since this array only serves as a temporary array to hold the most recent transaction.
+4. Erase value inside of `self.current_transactions` array since this array only serves as a temporary array to hold transactions made since the creation of the last block.

 ```python
 def new_block(self, proof, previous_hash=None):